Regularity of velocity averages in kinetic equations with heterogeneity: Introduction

 where $\chi^{j, \eps}_\my(\mx_0)=\chi^{j, \eps}_\my(x_0,\mx)$ behaves like a Gaussian mollifier in $\mx\in \R^{D-1}$ with scaling parameter $2^{-j \eps}$, $\eps > 0$.
 The error between the two quantities is bounded by

 where the crucial asymptotic decay in $j$ becomes evident.

 Therefore, the main part of the proof involves estimating the term $I_{j,\eps}(v; \varphi)$.
 This estimation can now be derived using the kinetic equation \eqref{eq-1-new}, where the non-asymptotic blow-up method allows us to view the equation (in $\mx$) as having a homogeneous drift $\mff_{\my}(\mlambda) = \mff(\my, \mlambda)$, where $\my$ can be considered as ``frozen" in crucial parts of the proof.
 While this approach addresses the previously mentioned issue, it introduces several delicate terms that require careful handling.
 Moreover, we must account for the potentially limited integrability of the solution, as assumed in ({\bf H1}).
-The interpolation argument, which is a standard component of regularity theory, is used here only in a mild way.
-Namely, at the level of $L^q$ spaces (see Subsection \ref{subsec:R1}).
-This is similar to \cite{DiPerna-etal:91}, but in contrast to more recent results concerning homogeneous (but possibly second-order) equations \cite{Erceg:2025aa,Gess:2018ab,Tadmor:2006vn}.
+The interpolation argument, a standard tool in regularity theory (cf.~\cite{Erceg:2025aa,Gess:2018ab,Tadmor:2006vn}), is not required in our approach.

 The final estimate for $I_{j,\eps}(v; \varphi)$ involves five adjustable parameters: the previously introduced $r$ and $\eps$, along with three additional ones: $\epsilon$, $\zeta$, and $\sigma$.
 The parameter $\epsilon$ controls a specific regularisation of key symbols in Fourier multiplier operators, $\zeta$ determines the magnitude of the symbol of the kinetic equation, and $\sigma$ governs the minimal integrability of $h$, where $h \in L^p$ for some $p$ potentially close to 1.
 These five parameters must be delicately linked and internally balanced to conclude that \eqref{aver-quant} holds for appropriate values of $\beta$ and $r$.